Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 ![](/assets/app-ribbon-tools-network-credentials.png)

+###

+### Configuring BIOS Settings

+When booting from a recovery disk, you might need to customize some of the BIOS settings to make the recovery disk match the configuration of the current PC.

+For example, you might not be able to restore a disk image unless the SATA configuration of the current PC matches that of a computer on which the recovery disk was created.

+###

 ### CloudBerry Boot Menu

 Booting from a recovery USB device or ISO disk image file opens the **CloudBerry Boot Menu**.